Wadia Ghandy & Company

 Wadia Ghandy & Co., is one of the oldest law firms of India.
-It was founded on 28 November 1883 with an office in what was then Bombay.
-It currently holds offices at Ahmedabad, Delhi, Mumbai, Pune.
-While it is a full service firm with partners across practice areas, it has well recognised and market leading litigation, real estate, aviation and banking teams.
+It was founded on 29 November 1883 with an office in what was then Bombay.
+Presently, the main office of the firm is located at the Fort area of Mumbai spread across five floors in two buildings (N.M.
+Wadia Building and Kalpataru Heritage Building) adjacent to each other.
+It currently holds offices at Ahmedabad, Delhi, Mumbai, Pune, Jaipur and Bangalore.
+While it is a full service firm with partners across practice areas, it has well recognised and market leading litigation, real estate, aviation, estate planning, private equity, general corporate, intellectual property, competition and banking teams.

 History

 The law firm was started by Framji Rustomji Wadia and Jiwaji Dinshaw Ghandy in the 1880s.
 The firm's "managing clerk," Ardeshir Jamshedji Chanji Mistry published memoirs of its history in 1911 and 1925, along with memoirs of the Bombay High Court in 1925.
 These remain rare and valuable "primary source" accounts of the everyday life of the firm and Indian legal profession at the turn of the twentieth century.
 Despite losing one of their senior partners Anand Bhatt in the 2008 Mumbai terrorist attack, the firm has continued to prosper.
-Nihar Modi(Gujrati surname), once a partner at Wadia Ghandy & co, has gone on to found Platinum Partners.
+In May 2024, Wadia Ghandy & Co. was awarded in the Aviation category at the Indian Law Firm Awards 2024 by the India Business Law Journal.

 Structure

-The firm is a partnership firm with various partners for each office.
-For offices other than the Mumbai office, there is a junior resident partner and the partners of Mumbai have cross-partnerships in such local offices.

-Currently the position of managing partner of the firm is shared between Ashish Ahuja and Dhawal Mehta.
+Wadia Ghandy is a partnership firm comprising more than 60 partners who sit in the offices spread across six cities of India.
+For offices other than the Mumbai office, there are junior resident partners and the partners of Mumbai have cross-partnerships in such local offices.
+Currently the position of managing partner of the firm is shared between the senior partners Ashish Ahuja, Dhawal Mehta, Shabnum Kajiji, Marylou Bilawala and Bindi Dave, whereas Mr. Nihas Basheer and Mr. Denzil Arambhan are the deputy managing partners.